cthulhu/cthulhu.github.io/source/_posts/2013-03-04-elastic-mapreduce-using-streaming-and-ruby.markdown

 {% img /images/s3-emr.jpg [width] [height] %}

-Input folder should contains access.log file with data.
+Input folder should contain access.log file with data.

 *Note:* I prefer to create a separate user and group when do some actions in aws.
-That guaranties some rights and visibility isolation, especially when you have quite a lot of critical and important applications running under same account.
-You can easily do that with IAM(Identity and Access Management) and policies generators.
-I will not cover that topic here, since it's quite nice described in aws documentation.
+That guaranties some rights and visibility isolation, especially when you have a lot of critical and important applications running under same account.
+You can easily do that with IAM (Identity and Access Management) and policies generators.
+I will not cover that topic here, since it's nice described in aws documentation.

-Once we loaded input and created policies(you can skip that if you want), we can build our MR-job.
+Once we loaded input and created policies (you can skip that if you want), we can build our MR-job.

 Go to aws elastic map reduce and click "Create New Job Flow".
-Fill the name of the job, in my case is "Browsers Analysis", select hadoop version "Amazon Distribution", Select "Run your own application" as a job flow.
+Fill the name of the job, in my case is "Browsers Analysis", select hadoop version "Amazon Distribution", select "Run your own application" as a job flow.

 Result should be like that: